 From the moment you arrive at Golden Dragon, you know it’s going to be an experience.
 This old-school Chinese restaurant is as opulent as it gets: the dining room is filled with crystal chandeliers, ornately carved wood furniture, and tiny fu dogs at the entrance warding away any negative energy.
 The focus here is on Cantonese food, specifically dim sum, with dishes like juicy xiao long bao, steamed cheung fun noodles, and coconut purple rice cake for dessert.
 Dress up or don’t bother coming.

 Tian's Dim Sum

 Sure, you’ll find better dim sum in the San Gabriel Valley, but unless you live in the vicinity, getting there can be a trek (and have you seen the state of gas prices?)
-And if you’re craving pan-fried turnip cakes, chive and pork dumplings, or BBQ pork rolls, Tian’s will most certainly do the trick.
+So you’re craving pan-fried turnip cakes, chive and pork dumplings, or BBQ pork rolls, Tian’s will most certainly do the trick.
 Plus, they serve a bunch of other foods too: pad see ew, kimchi chow mein, Indonesian fried rice, and Luóhàn zhāi, also known as Buddha’s Feast.
 It’s a traditional, highly auspicious vegetarian dish filled with bamboo shoots, carrots, snow peas, and more.
 There aren’t any of the famous dim sum carts here, just order with the waiter and let the bricks of lo mai take you away.